deep-arch/Technical-Paper/techpaper.md

-# DOM - Technical Paper
+# Technical Paper on DOM
 Written by **`Subhadeep Bandyopadhyay`**

 <br />